jcornelius/jasperdowntown/index.md

 - Massage / Feet retreat

-### Interested in working in, operating, owning, or investing in any of these businesses - or Downtown Jasper in general?
+## Interested in working in, operating, owning, or investing in any of these businesses - or Downtown Jasper in general?
 Get in touch.

+<a href="mailto:ideas@jasperdowntown.com" class="button">ideas@jasperdowntown.com</a>